9040010697/reactive-couchbase-spring-boot/README.md

 # spring-boot-couchbase_N1QL_Query

-For Swagger u need to add libreary
+### For Swagger u need to add libreary explicitly added in lib. extract the zip copy the folder and paste in side .m2/repository/io

 ## Search N1QL Queries for Couchbase
 -------------------------------------